isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 : a.
 Identity card or passport

 : b.
-Letter issued by the Embassy of Japan in Singapore confirming that you have been granted approval by the relevant authorities in Japan to travel to Japan under the Singapore-Japn RGL.
+Letter issued by the Embassy of Japan in Singapore confirming that you have been granted approval by the relevant authorities in Japan to travel to Japan under the Singapore-Japan RGL.

 : c.
 Softcopy booking reference showing your departure flight timing